au-bio-bootcamp/au-bio-bootcamp.github.io/homework.md

 ## Part B
 1. Before starting this section, clear the contents of your command history again by running the command: `history -c`
 2. Create a directory in `<NAME>_Bootcamp_Assignment` called `<NAME>_GenbankData` (for example, Smith_GenbankData).
 Move into this directory to start Part B.
 3. Download the file `DinoPro.fasta` from the "student" account at the address [the-santos-lab.dynu.net](the-santos-lab.dynu.net) using `scp`.
 Specifically, the `DinoPro.fasta` file is located in the `homework` directory of the “student” account’s home directory.
-For a refresher on scp, see:[auburn.edu/bioinformatics/documents/file_transfers.pdf](auburn.edu/bioinformatics/documents/file_transfers.pdf)
+For a refresher on scp, see: [auburn.edu/bioinformatics/documents/file_transfers.pdf](auburn.edu/bioinformatics/documents/file_transfers.pdf)
 4. Use `grep` to extract lines with the pattern `>gi` in the file `DinoPro.fasta` and direct this output to a file titled `AllEntries.output`.
 Examine the contents of this file with the utility less.
 5. Use `grep` to search for the term `Symbiodinium` in the file `AllEntries.output` and send this output to a file titled `SymEntries.output`.
 Also examine the contents of this file with less.
 6. Use `grep` to exclude entries with the term `Symbiodinium` in the `AllEntries.output` file and send this output to a file titled `NonSymEntries.output`.
 Also examine the contents of this file with `less`.